Deducteam/lambdapi/README.md

 ```

 Dependencies are described in `lambdapi.opam`.
 The command `why3 config detect`
-must be run to make Why3 know the available provers.
+must be run for Why3 to know the available provers.

 Using Opam, a suitable OCaml environment can be setup as follows:
 ```bash